Alfresco/docs-alfresco/federation-services/latest/admin/index.md

 User groups are collections of users.
 They can be used as part of View Level Permissions.

 * While adding users you will be able to see their first name, last name, login and role.
-* Federation Services Admins will be able to see all users
+* Federation Services Admins will be able to see all users.
 * Organization Admins will only be able to see users from their organization.
-* Includes the ability to search all users
+* Includes the ability to search all users.

 ## Themes

 Theming gives an admin the ability to customise the Logo and Top bar colour as well as customise Lead Text sections throughout the application.
 Each organization may have a separate theme that can be set up by that organisations' admin.
 This is done in two parts.
 First, the Logo and Top bar colour, through the themes' page under the applications' admin section.
 Second, the Lead Text Sections, through the editing of a messages.properties file.

-**Theme Fields**
+### Theme Fields

 * **Browser Title**: The title that's displayed in the header
 * **Reset Browser Title**: Check to reset the browser title